 There is a special breed of anglers in South Florida who will pass up pedaling offshore to look for dorado, wahoo and tuna.
-Instead, these anglers stay closer to shore to target the many different species of grouper and snapper living on the reef.
+Instead, these anglers stay closer to shore, bottom fishing to target the many different species of grouper and snapper living on the reef.

-Bottom fishing is very popular among boat anglers, but there are only a handful of kayakers who explore the possibilities.
+There are only a handful of kayakers who explore the possibilities of the bottom, but this type of fishing is very popular among boat anglers.
 While bottom fishing may not be as glamorous as hauling in a wahoo, tuna or billfish, it is often more difficult and the payoff is tastier.

 Then, search the bottom with the fish finder for anomalies in the structure that might hold fish.
 Learn to read the fish finder to determine hard bottom from soft sand.
 Hard bottom usually shows as a darker, thinner line.
 Of course, marking fish is a good sign.